koustavbarik14/HumanActivityReconstruction/README.md

 In case of a new dataset used, it has to have the displacement details in x,y and z axes, euler angles in the form of roll, pitch and yaw, and an elapsed time column available for the current visual reconstruction system to work.

-Additionally, the data preparation steps can be replicated using **Python/Data_Processing** notebook as reference.
+The data preparation steps can be replicated using **Python/Data_Processing** notebook as reference.
+We use the WISDM dataset for our data preparation steps.
+The folder paths need to be adjusted in the Data_Processing file to execute the file locally.

 The whole study and brief overview of the study can be found inside the **Docs** folder.